Installing OpenAPS on your rig¶

 - The fourth step is accomplished through what is called the “setup script”.

 - The fifth step is an important, required step.
-If you ever need troubleshooting help, you’ll need to be familiar with how to read and access your pump-loop logs.
+You need to be familiar with how to read and access your logs.

 - The sixth step is all the polishing steps to your OpenAPS setup.
-Things like preferences, BT-tethering, IFTTT, etc.
+Things like optimizing your settings, preferences, BT-tethering, IFTTT, etc.

-If you purchased a pre-flashed Edison, you can skip on down to the Wifi and dependencies below.
+If you purchased a pre-flashed Edison, you can also skip on down to step 2.

 If you need to flash your Edison, the directions are slightly different depending on the computer you are using.
 Please see the Mac-specific flashing page or the Windows-specific flashing page for detailed info on how to flash jubilinux.
 There is also a more general flashing page here that has some good troubleshooting tips at the end of the page, if you flashing stalls out.